elkowar/eww/docs/src/configuration.md

 # Writing your eww configuration

-(For a list of all built in widgets (i.e. `box`, `label`, `button`)  see [Widget Documentation](widgets.md)) Eww is configured using its own language called `yuck`. using yuck, you declare the structure and content of your widgets, the geometry, position and behavior of any windows, as well as any state and data that will be used in your widgets.
+(For a list of all built-in widgets (i.e. `box`, `label`, `button`),  see [Widget Documentation](widgets.md).)\
+Eww is configured using its own language called `yuck`.
+Using yuck, you declare the structure and content of your widgets, the geometry, position, and behavior of any windows, as well as any state and data that will be used in your widgets.
 Yuck is based around S-expressions, which you may know from lisp-like languages.
 If you're using vim, you can make use of [yuck.vim](https://github.com/elkowar/yuck.vim) for editor support.
 If you're using VSCode, you can get syntax highlighting and formatting from [yuck-vscode](https://marketplace.visualstudio.com/items?itemName=eww-yuck.yuck).
-It is also recommended to use [parinfer](https://shaunlebron.github.io/parinfer/), which makes working with s-expressions delightfully easy!
+It is also recommended to use [parinfer](https://shaunlebron.github.io/parinfer/), which makes working with S-expressions delightfully easy!

-Additionally, any styles are defined in scss (which is mostly just slightly improved CSS syntax).
+Additionally, any styles are defined in SCSS (which is mostly just slightly improved CSS syntax).
-While eww supports a significant portion of the CSS you know from the web, not everything is supported, as eww relies on GTKs own CSS engine.
+While eww supports a significant portion of the CSS you know from the web, not everything is supported, as eww relies on GTK's own CSS engine.
 Notably, some animation features are unsupported, as well as most layout-related CSS properties such as flexbox, `float`, absolute position or `width`/`height`.